Improving entanglement purification through coherent superposition of roles: Superposed EPP: role exchange

 where different choices of $\xi$ are considered.
 These choices include local depolarizing noise $\xi_{\rm depo}$ (affecting the qubits involved in each gate), local amplitude damping noise $\xi_{\rm damp}$, Eq. (\ref{eq:damp}), in Figs.~\ref{fig:noisy1}~-~\ref{fig:noisy2} and a combination of this with local dephasing noise Eq.~(\ref{eq:deph}), following the modeling of current technologies gate noises \cite{Georgopolus2021}, covering a wide range of scenarios.
 Measurement noise is modeled by POVM elements such that an orthogonal output is found with probability $p$, which for simplicity, is always chosen to be equal to the gate noise parameter $q$.

-Figs.~\ref{fig:noisy1}-~\ref{fig:noisy2} show the operational regime and yields of the protocols under amplitude damping noise, where the noise strength is assumed to be the same for the cNOTs ($q_{cnot}$) and cSWAPs operations ($q_{cSWAP}$).
-Notably, the superposed strategy, despite the noise from the cSWAP operations, tolerates higher levels of operational noise compared to the double selection protocol, both clearly surpassing basic approaches.
+Figs.~\ref{fig:noisy1}-~\ref{fig:noisy2} show the operational regime and yield of the protocols under operational amplitude damping noise, where the noise strength is assumed to be the same for the cNOTs ($q_{cnot}$) and cSWAPs operations ($q_{cSWAP}$).
+Notably, the superposed strategy, despite the noise from the cSWAP operations, tolerates higher levels of operational noise compared to the double selection protocol, both clearly surpassing more basic two-copy approaches.
 Additionally, the superposed EPP outperforms the double selection protocol in terms of fidelity evolution and overall performance.

-Fig.~\ref{fig:noisy3} shows the operational regimes under local depolarizing noise and initial Werner states, for different values of the cSWAP noisy strength.
+Fig.~\ref{fig:noisy3} shows the operational regimes under operational local depolarizing noise and initial Werner states, for different values of the cSWAP noisy strength.
 We remark that the unique features of this gate could lead to alternative improved practical implementations \cite{FredEX1A, FredEx1, FredEx1b, FredEx2, FredEx2b, FredEx3, FredEx3b, Rubino2021, SQEM2}.

-Finally, we analyze in Fig.~\ref{fig:noisy3} the protocols performance in fidelity under special noise considerations, motivated by realistic modeling of current quantum hardware \cite{Georgopolus2021}.
+Finally, we analyze in Fig.~\ref{fig:noisy4} the fidelity evolution for the different protocols under special operational noise considerations, motivated by realistic modeling of current quantum hardware \cite{Georgopolus2021}.
 Following such a model, operational noise is defined as a concatenation of local depolarizing, damping, and dephasing noise affecting each qubit after each gate, i.e., $\xi_{\rm damp} \circ \xi_{\rm damp} \circ \xi_{\rm deph}$.
 The same noise parameters are used for every gate, consistently showing an advantage of the superposed EPP.

-Relevant and consistent improvements are found under different considerations of initial states and noisy operations.
+Relevant and consistent performance improvements of the superposed EPP are found under different considerations of initial states and noisy operations.